kubevirt/project-infra/docs/how-to-add-a-prow-cluster.md

 ## KubevirtCI external provider

-  * Obtain a kubeconfig for your cluster that refers to an user with admin permissions.
+  * Obtain a kubeconfig for your cluster that refers to a user with admin permissions.

   * Include your kubeconfig in our automation secrets: